There are many species of freshwater shrimp available for your aquarium, which can make it difficult when you are ready to choose.

 |Compatibility:||Species tank or peaceful community|

-Crystal Red Shrimp is a popular species of dwarf shrimp for freshwater aquarium.
+Crystal Red Shrimp is a popular species of dwarf shrimp for freshwater aquariums.
 They’re very small but are still packed full of beauty.

 They are actually a color variant of the Bee Shrimp (Caridina cantonensis), a member of the Atyidae family, which means their correct scientific name is Caridina cantonensis var.
 ‘Crystal Red’.